DBUPDGEN

 Advanced Topics

-In this section we refer to some Perl constructs that the reader may not be acquainted with.
-In interest of brevity, I am explaining them very briefely or not at all.
-Please see suitable Perl documentation, if you need to know any details.
+In this section I cover various advanced tricks you may need in your update scripts.
+Please be aware of that I may refer to some Perl constructs that you are not acquainted with.
+In interest of brevity, I am explaining them very briefly or not at all.
+Please see suitable Perl documentation if you need to know any details.

 Raising Messages and Errors

-You can freely use RAISERROR and PRINT to produce errors, warning and informational messages.
-See for instance point 10, there is the example update above.
+As shown in the example in the previous section, you can freely use RAISERROR and PRINT to produce errors, warning and informational messages.
 There is one thing to keep in mind: do not specify severity level 10 if you want to emit a warning.
-SQL Server changes this to severity level 0, so it's the same as a PRINT statement.
-This matters if you want to use LISTERRS to scan the log.
-LISTERRS looks for the severity level of the messages, but if the severity level is 0, AbaPerls takes this as an informational message, and does not print the severity level, so LISTERRS cannot find it.
-Use 9 instead, and LISTERRS includes messages with level 9 by default for update scripts.
-You could also use 8, if you only want to see the messages when you make a closer inspection.
+SQL Server changes this to severity level 0, so in practice this is the same as a PRINT statement.
+This matters if you want to use LISTERRS to read the log.
+LISTERRS looks for the severity level of the messages, but if the severity level is 0, AbaPerls takes this as an informational message, and does not print the severity level, why LISTERRS will not find it.
+Use severity level 9 instead.
+LISTERRS includes messages with level 9 by default for update scripts.
+You could also use 8, if you only want to see the messages when you make a closer inspection of the log.

 Final Epilogue